 When it comes to LPS and ALP, you need to determine if the issue is excess LPS, deficient ALP, or both.
 The following testing can provide answers:

-- Stool microbiology to determine abundance of gram-negative bacteria
+Stool microbial testing via PCR (like GI-MAP) to determine abundance of gram-negative bacteria

 Causes of Low ALP

 Low ALP is primarily associated with nutritional deficiencies that include B6, B12, C, K, folic acid, calcium, phosphorous, zinc and protein.
 Zinc is probably the most common nutritional deficiency causing low ALP.

 Also, phytates found in legumes and grains reduce ALP activity.
 Fasting, fat-free diets, low-protein diets and unsaturated fats are all associated with reduced ALP activity.

 Get more short-chain fatty acids such as butryate

 Eat more ginger and black pepper (piperine)

 How to Decrease LPS